music-encoding/music-encoding.github.io/community/community-contacts.md

 # Slack channel

-MEI has a Slack team that is used for discussion, questions, announcements, and interest groups.
+MEI has a Slack channel that is used for discussion, questions, announcements, and collaboration, [https://music-encoding.slack.com](https://music-encoding.slack.com).

 To join, please fill in our [Slack Invitation Form](https://goo.gl/forms/cDWLuDgicFjXSENi2) and you will receive an invitation.